aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.svg/svgelementinstance/_index.md

 ---
 title: SVGElementInstance
 second_title: Aspose.HTML for .NET API Reference
-description: The root object of each useelement shadow tree implements the SVGUseElementShadowRoot interface.
+description: The root object of each use-element shadow tree implements the SVGUseElementShadowRoot interface.
 This interface does not currently define any extensions to the properties and methods defined for the ShadowRoot interface and DocumentOrShadowRoot mixin.
-However the tree rooted at this node is entirely readonly from the perspective of author scripts.
+However the tree rooted at this node is entirely read-only from the perspective of author scripts.
 type: docs
 weight: 2030
 url: /net/aspose.html.dom.svg/svgelementinstance/